yorritdebruyne/travelplanner/README.md

-Travelplanner
+# Travelplanner

+## overview.txt
-overview.txt gives the full overview of the core idea behind our project
+Gives the full overview of the core idea behind our project